juho-creator/Crypto_AlgoTrading/README.md

 The reason for doing so is :
 - Algorthmic trading doesn't generate any profit until a profitable strategy is found
-- Arbitrage trading provides guaranteed profits as long as you can transfer to another exchange and sell very quickly.
+- Arbitrage trading provides guaranteed profits if the program could detect price difference across exchanges and quickly transfer crypto and sell at a higher price.